calvincec/calvincec/README.md

 - 👋 Hi, I’m @calvincec
-- 👀 I’m interested in machine learning,python,java,AI
+- 👀 I’m interested in data science, machine learning,python,java,AI
-- 🌱 I’m currently learning the basic fundamentals in artificial intelligence
+- 🌱 I’m currently a EEE student at the university of nairobi
 - 💞️ I’m looking to collaborate on anything concerning data science,python,AI and machine learning
 - 📫 How to reach me calyndemo16@gmail.com